tayweid/tayweid.github.io/econ-0150/parts/part1-2-reframework.md

 2. **TRANSFORM** - How do we summarize or reshape it?
 3. **ENCODE** - How do we turn numbers into visual elements?

+#### Additional Notes

+I want to also maybe discuss the idea of data being the realization of an unknown random variable.
+The idea is that to connect data early in the semester to the ideas of probability and statistics later on.
+I think this should go along with setting up nice notation for data, with i as the cross-sectional index and t as the timeseries index.

+It might be worth doing a class on a data framework with the survey data.
+Talk about the

+This makes it easy to talk about Katherine's emphasis on the data generating process.
+"Look at this random variable.
+Who is doing the generating?
+What's included?
+What does it leave out?
+What does it miss?"

+Maybe the thing goes like:

+- Here's a datapoint x_i.
+This came from some random variable that we do not necessarily know.
+Some examples of random variables are like these <exmaple pdfs and pmfs>.
+- If we were to draw from a known random variable like this 10,000 times, we can see that the data we've collected matches the distribution very closely.
+- But often we don't know what the distribution is.
+With most data, you will only see the realization of the random variable, not the random variable itself.
+- Data is just repeated realizations of some random variable.
+If I draw many realizations from a random variable, I have many datapoints.
+- We use this i to tell us the index of the datapoint, which is there to help us keep track of the datapoints.
+- We can have multiple indexs, typically i and j.
+Lets say we have individual students in many sections of ECON 0150.
+We'll use i to denote the student and j to denote the section.
+- Then we can also look at data through time, which we typically index with t.
+So I can have a student i in class j with a test score at time t.
+I might call this datapoint x_{ijt}, which looks a bit fussy, but this way of writing things out turns out to be very helpful later on.
+- You may be tempted to look at a distribution in your data and guess the random variable behind the data generating process.
+But guessing is not great science.
+And it turns out we have methods where we don't need to guess.
+- For now all we need to think about is the datapoints (what we call data) and not the data generating process itself.
+- How we interact with data depends largely on what we want to know.
+Even in simple datasets, there are too many to manage.
+- SELECT
+- TRANSFORM
+- ENCODE
+- Go through some examples with the survey

 ---

 ## Part 1.0: Introduction to the Framework (NEW - 30 minutes)